-Figure 15: Gulf Study Region: GDP by Sector (2019)
+Figure 15: Gulf Study Region: GDP by Sector (2019)29

-The region is served by an equally vast transportation system, including major marine and air ports, passenger and freight rails, highways, commercial trucking depots, bridges, marine facilities, and waterways.
-This complex, multimodal infrastructure supports the movement of goods, people, and services throughout the entire Southeast and connects the region to international markets.
-The Gulf Coast is home to the largest concentration of freight handling ports in the United States based on tonnage; New Orleans serves as the gateway for the U.S. interior's agricultural production; and the region hosts the important inland waterways of the Mississippi River and the Gulf Intercoastal.
+The region is served by an equally vast transportation system, including major marine ports and airports, passenger and freight rails, highways, commercial trucking depots, bridges, marine facilities, and waterways.
+This complex, multimodal infrastructure supports the movement of goods, people, and services throughout the entire southeast and connects the region to international markets.
+The Gulf Coast is home to the largest concentration of freight-handling ports in the United States based on tonnage, New Orleans serves as the gateway for the U.S. interior's agricultural production, and the region hosts the important inland waterways of the Mississippi River and the Gulf Intercoastal.30

 The Ports of South Louisiana, Houston, Beaumont, and Corpus Christie rank amongst the five largest American water ports based on tonnage.
-According to the U.S. Department of Transportation, each of these ports registered double-digit growth in cargo volume between 2008 and 2018.
-The Port of South Louisiana, which spans 54 miles across St. Charles, St.
+According to the U.S. Department of Transportation, each of these ports registered double-digit growth in cargo volume between 2008 and 2018.31 The Port of South Louisiana, which spans 54 miles across St. Charles, St. John the Baptiste, and St. James Parishes, is an important energy transfer location, where fossil fuel products account for over 70% of total imports.
+The Port of Houston, the largest in the Gulf Coast region, houses nearly 200 facilities, including the country's largest petrochemical complex.